springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 For this reason each function decorated using the [`FunctionAttribute`](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=hostbuilder%2Cwindows#methods-recognized-as-functions) class emits logs associated with the following category hierarchy:

 - `Functions.<function-name>`: category associated with logs from triggers and bindings used by your function.
-- `<function-class-qualified-name>` category associated with logs from your code using the `ILogger` instance initialized in the constructor of your function class.
+- `<custom-function-category>` category associated with logs from your code using the `ILogger` instance obtained from your function method’s `FunctionContext` parameter.

 In this exercise, you will discover log categories and learn how to filter log output based upon categories using appropriate log levels.